canonical/microovn/README.md

 Plaintext communication is used when MicroOVN is initially deployed with a snap revision of less than `111`, and there's no way to automatically convert to encrypted communication.
-The following manual steps are needed to upgrade old installations from plaintext to TLS:
+The following manual steps are needed to upgrade from plaintext to TLS:

-* Ensure that all MicroOVN snaps in the cluster are upgraded to, at least, revision `111`
+* ensure that all MicroOVN snaps in the cluster are upgraded to, at least, revision `111`
-* Run `microovn certificates regenerate-ca` on one of the cluster members
+* run `microovn certificates regenerate-ca` on one of the cluster members
-* Run `sudo snap restart microovn.daemon` on **all** cluster members
+* run `sudo snap restart microovn.daemon` on **all** cluster members

 Once this is done, OVN services throughout the cluster will start listening on TLS-secured ports.